GargiPandeyy/Qurench/README.md

 Along the way, I learned that sticking to static JSON keeps things simple, and that believable distractors make a big difference in how good a quiz feels.
 I also found that small, intentional animations and feedback loops are worth the effort because they add personality.
 Keeping the stack framework‑free made the project easy to maintain.

 To try it locally, clone or download the repository and open index.html in a modern browser.
+Here is the link if you want to try it online: https://gargipandeyy.github.io/Qurench/

 If I continue this, I’d like to add favorites and custom decks so you can build a personal set to study, a timed “Blizzard Blitz” mode for quick challenges, some lightweight badges like toques or scarves for milestones, and maybe province‑themed powers or a small map overlay to give regional flavor.